Graeae Theatre Company

-Jenny Sealey MBE has been artistic director and CEO since 1997, and Amit Sharma joined as associate director in 2011.
-Nickie Miles-Wildin took over the role of associate director in 2019.

 During the COVID-19 pandemic, while live theatres were closed in the UK, the company produced two series of short video plays written by disabled artists entitled Crips Without Constraints.
 The first series were monologues while the second series were two-person plays.
 In March 2021, the company announced that an archival recording of their 2017 co-production of The House of Bernarda Alba with the Royal Exchange Theatre would be made available online for a limited time.

+Jenny Sealey

+Jenny Sealey MBE has been artistic director and CEO since 1997, and Amit Sharma joined as associate director in 2011.
+Sharma's first involvement with Graeae was as a participant on an actor training course, set up by Sealey, addressing the lack of deaf and disabled people in theatre.
+Sealey began her career as a deaf actor but made the transition to directing after applying for a Trainee Director position with the company Interplay.
+She was awarded an MBE in 2009 for her work around disability in the arts.
+She also co-directed the London 2012 Paralympic Opening Ceremony alongside Bradley Hemmings.
+Nickie Miles-Wildin took over the role of associate director from Amit Sharma in 2019 and was a performer in the 2012 Paralympic Opening Ceremony.

 Repertoire

-Actors who have appeared with the company include Nadia Albina, Genevieve Barr, Laurence Clark, Mat Fraser, Beth Hinton-Lever, Arthur Hughes, Cherylee Houston, Melissa Johns, John Kelly, Garry Robson, Nabil Shaban and Kiruna Stamell.
+Actors who have appeared with the company include Nadia Albina, Genevieve Barr, Laurence Clark, Mat Fraser, Beth Hinton-Lever, Arthur Hughes, Cherylee Houston, Aaron Virdee, Melissa Johns, John Kelly, Garry Robson, Nabil Shaban and Kiruna Stamell.

 Graeae has produced plays by Jack Thorne, Sarah Kane, Jackie Hagan, Jo Clifford, David Ireland, Kaite O'Reilly, Lorca, Paul Sirett, Glyn Cannon and Sam Boardman-Jacobs.

 Graeae has performed at the National Theatre, Edinburgh Festival Fringe, Birmingham Repertory Theatre, Soho Theatre, Theatre Royal Stratford East, Traverse Theatre Edinburgh, Dundee Rep, Derby Theatre and Royal Exchange Theatre, Manchester.